Sting6-6code/-WebProbe/tasks.md

         Scrape a URL and extract content.

         Returns:
-            Dictionary with title, links, text_content, and metadata
+            Dictionary with title, links, text_content, and extra_data
         """
         try:
             # Make HTTP request